jamesosullivan/stylometry/README.md

 ## How to cite

-Please cite this software as:
+Please cite this software as created by:

-> O'Sullivan, James. *Stylometry: Python scripts for Burrows's Delta and transformer embeddings*.
-University College Cork.
-Software.
+> O'Sullivan, James, University College Cork.
+URL.

 Suggested BibTeX: